redecentralize/alternative-internet/README.md

 I have moved most of the currencies to this section until I can determine there is an actual economy in existence around them and that they are not just forks/clones or what have you of the currencies above.

+There's some concern expressed that some/all or these may be scams/not-serious/incomplete.
+You may want to avoid these.

 ### BBQCoin

 [BBQCoin](http://bbqcoin.org/) often abbreviated to BBQ or BQC is a scrypt based blockchain fork of the original bitcoin source code, very similar to litecoin and launched only a short while after Litecoin.